14 Medical Device Venture Capital Firms To Partner With

 10. HLM Venture Partners

-HLM Venture Partners is a Boston-based venture capital firm that has been investing in healthcare technology since 1983.
-They have a long history of backing companies across the healthcare spectrum, including medical devices and health IT.
+HLM Venture Partners is a Boston-based firm that has been investing in healthcare technology companies since 1983.
+They focus on businesses in the health care, information technology, and medical device sectors.

-The firm is known for its flexible, multi-stage investment strategy, supporting companies from seed funding through to post-IPO stages.
-Their portfolio includes major successes like telehealth provider Teladoc and medical device company Tandem Diabetes Care, demonstrating their ability to guide companies to the public markets.
+The firm supports companies across their entire lifecycle, from seed funding through to post-IPO stages.
+Their portfolio includes major industry names like Teladoc and Tandem Diabetes Care, showing a track record of backing companies that become market leaders.

-- Investment stages: Seed, early-stage, late-stage, post-IPO, and debt
+- Investment stages: Seed, early and late-stage venture, post-IPO, and debt

 - Industries of focus: Health Care, Information Technology, Medical Device